 Moving within the Netherlands

-When you move from a different municipality in the Netherlands to Groningen or move within Groningen, you still need to register your new address within 5 days.
+When you move from a different municipality in the Netherlands to Groningen or move within Groningen, you need to register your new address within 5 days.

 Registering at the municipality

 If you are moving to Groningen from abroad, you need to register at the municipality within 5 days after your arrival.
-Registration is necessary, because you only receive a citizen service number (BSN) when you are officially registered.
+Registration is necessary, because you will only receive a citizen service number (BSN) when you are officially registered.
 You need a BSN to study or work in the Netherlands.
 You also need a BSN to make use of all other official matters, such as healthcare, insurance, a bank account and to apply for benefits or an allowance.
-In some cases, the International Welcome Center North might be able to help you go through this process.
+In some cases, the International Welcome Center North may be able to help you go through this process.

 Registering for a short stay